Parkway South High School

 Parkway South High School is a public comprehensive high school in Manchester, Missouri, United States.
 It is part of the Parkway School District.

 Since starting a renovation in 2010, the school has built a new science wing, implemented new technology in every classroom, installed turf, renovated its main gym, installed new tennis courts, and is working on a new men's locker room.

 History

 Parkway South High School opened in 1976, the bicentennial of the United States Declaration of Independence.
 For this reason, the school mascot is the Patriot and the colors are red, white, and blue.

-Activities

-For the 2013–2014 school year, the school offered 28 activities approved by the Missouri State High School Activities Association (MSHSAA): baseball, boys' and girls' basketball, sideline/competition cheerleading, boys' and girls' cross country, dance team, field hockey, 11-man football, boys' and girls' golf, girls' lacrosse, music activities, scholar bowl, boys' and girls' soccer, softball, speech and debate, boys' and girls' swimming and diving, boys' and girls' tennis, boys' and girls' track and field, boys' and girls' volleyball, water polo, and wrestling.

-Parkway South students have won several state championships, including: